 What meaning does the term “natural” hold?

-Anything that is naturally occurring would be considered “natural”, such as plants and minerals.
-“Natural” skincare ingredients usually are derived from such materials found in nature instead of being formulated and produced by man.
+Anything that is naturally occurring is “natural”, such as plants and minerals.
+“Natural” skincare ingredients contain materials originating from nature, and are not formulated and produced by man.
 Hence, a “natural” skincare product should consist of only ingredients obtained from nature with no synthetic materials.
-Even components like preservatives have to be procured from naturally occurring ingredients in a “natural” skincare product.
+Even components like preservatives have to come from naturally occurring ingredients in a “natural” skincare product.

 With current technology, it is possible to recreate chemicals with similar benefits as natural ingredients.
 Despite having similar qualities as their natural counterparts, such ingredients still do not fall under the label of “natural” and are considered synthetic instead.